Meet Your Administrators

 Fred Aiken, Assistant Principal, Westampton Campus

 Dr. Fred Aiken first started in the Burlington County Institute of Technology School-to-Work office assisting students with career placement and post-secondary opportunities.
-Since 1998 when he started in the District, Dr. Aiken has served as the assistant principal at the Medford Campus and this last year, in the same role at the Westampton Campus.
-Dr. Aiken earned his undergraduate and doctoral degree respectively from the University of Georgia and Temple University respectively specializing in physical education.
-He has coached football, basketball, and baseball at the high school level in Georgia and in New Jersey.
-Dr. Aiken oversees the career and technical education areas at BCIT-Westampton coordinating activities for students and staff.
+Beginning in 1998, Dr. Aiken served as the Assistant Principal at the Medford Campus-- and more recently, he became a member of the administration at the Westamton Campus in the same capacity as an Assistant Principal.
+Dr. Aiken earned his undergraduate degree from University of Georgia and his Doctoral degree from Tenple University .
+Over the yearsas an educator, Dr. Aikem has coached football, basketball, and baseball at the high school level in both Georgia and in New Jersey.
+Dr. Aiken oversees the career and technical education areas at BCIT-Westampton.

 A graduate of Pemberton Township High School, Mrs. Bouchard pursued her undergraduate degree in History at Rutgers University where she was also a member of the Field Hockey team.
 Upon obtaining her degree, she began her teaching career as a History teacher at Helen A. Fort Middle School where she taught for two years before moving on to become a History Teacher at Pemberton Township High School.
 Having a desire to continue her academic pursuits, Mrs. Bouchard received her Master's Degree in Educational Administration from the University of Scranton and then taught at the high school level for a number of years before she became the Athletic Director/Health & Physical Education Supervisor K-12 in Pemberton Township School District.
 After serving in that position for a few years, she joined the BCIT-Medford administrative team in the dual role of Athletic Director/Assistant Principal and soon after as Assistant Principal with oversight of Guidance, I&RS, and 504’s as well as 12th grade discipline.
 Believing in the value of lifelong learning, Mrs. Bouchard is pursuing her doctoral studies from Concordia University in Educational Leadership.